meowlgm/AboutWindow/Sources/AboutWindow/Documentation.docc/Documentation.md

 ## Overview

-To use `AboutWindow`, simply add it to your app.
+To use `AboutWindow`, simply add it as a scene in your app.

 ```swift
 AboutWindow(actions: {